Menu

 Searching for Atlanta homes for sale, or thinking about selling your own?

-I’m Nadine Lutz, a Real Estate Agent with Compass Buckhead, and Atlanta has been home to my family since 2003.
+I’m Nadine Lutz, one of Atlanta's top Realtors with Compass Buckhead, and Atlanta has been home to my family since 2003.
 Over the years, I’ve been blessed to help so many neighbors achieve their real estate goals, and I’m honored to be recognized with the Phoenix Award and as a Multi-Million Dollar Club Life Member with the Atlanta Realtors Association.

 Awards aside, what matters most to me is guiding people through one of the biggest decisions of their lives with honesty, care, and local expertise.
 If you’re ready to explore Atlanta homes for sale or make your next move, I’d be grateful for the chance to help.